 3. Flavorful and Nutritious Dishes

 The porous nature of earthenware allows for slow and even cooking while retaining the natural juices in food.
 This causes the flavors of all the ingredients to slowly blend together to create fuller flavors and enhanced aroma.

 A clay pot is a good base for a healthy and flavorful meal.
 The food is cooked slowly in a closed environment inside the pot.
 There isn’t much loss of nutrients and all cooking fluids are incorporated into the dish, making the meals taste delicious.

 5. Heat Retaining Capability

 All foods are cooked at low to medium heat, using 1/2 the energy.
 The heat-retaining capacity of a clay pot helps food stay hot longer.
-You can turn off the stove 5 minutes before your food is fully cooked and the residual heat will finish cooking the meal.
+You can turn off the stove 5 minutes before your food is fully cooked and the residual heat will finish cooking.
 Clay also can keep food warm for several hours after taking it out of the oven.